Stable isotope labeling by amino acids in cell culture: Applications

 A SILAC approach involving incorporation of tyrosine labeled with nine carbon-13 atoms (13C) instead of the normal carbon-12 (12C) has been utilized to study tyrosine kinase substrates in signaling pathways.
 SILAC has emerged as a very powerful method to study cell signaling, post translation modifications such as phosphorylation, protein–protein interaction and regulation of gene expression.
 In addition, SILAC has become an important method in secretomics, the global study of secreted proteins and secretory pathways.
 It can be used to distinguish between proteins secreted by cells in culture and serum contaminants.
+It has also been adapted as a 'forward+reverse' SILAC method for simultaneous labeling of host and microbe, which enables the study of host-microbe interactions.
 Standardized protocols of SILAC for various applications have also been published.

-While SILAC had been mostly used in studying eukaryotic cells and cell cultures, it had been recently employed in bacteria and its multicellular biofilm in antibiotic tolerance, to differentiate tolerance and sensitive subpopulations.

 Pulsed SILAC

 Pulsed SILAC (pSILAC) is a variation of the SILAC method where the labelled amino acids are added to the growth medium for only a short period of time.
 This allows monitoring differences in de novo protein production rather than raw concentration.